 \begin{theorem}[Optimal Approximation of Decay Function] Let $\ubar{x}(0) = X(0) = \bar{x}(0),$ and consider the solutions $(\ubar{x},\bar{x})$ of \eqref{eq:refined_dyn} evaluated at time $t.$ It holds that where the bound is the tightest which can be derived from the inclusions generated by integrating \eqref{eq:refined_dyn}, and in particular is pointwise tighter than the bound \eqref{ineq:apx_exp}. \end{theorem}

-\begin{proof} See Appendix \ref{app:thm:opt_apx}. \oprocend \end{proof}
+\begin{proof} See Appendix \ref{app:thm:opt_apx}. \proofend \end{proof}

-From Theorem \ref{thm:opt_apx}, we can see that while the states dynamical system \eqref{eq:refined_dyn} are not themselves the best approximation possible for the conditional expectation $\E_{\Theta(\action)}[\InfectExposed(X(t)) | X(0)],$ the optimal approximation can be defined as a nonlinear output function $y(\ubar{x},\bar{x}) = \sum_{i \in \Nodes} \min\{ \bar{x}_i^E(t) + \bar{x}_i^I(t), 1 - \ubar{x}_i^S(t) - \ubar{x}_i^V(t) \},$ and can thus be computed as efficiently as integrating the dynamics \eqref{eq:refined_dyn}.
-Since we may repeat the arguments used in support of Theorem \ref{thm:opt_apx} just as easily with the initial time taking the value $t,$ and it is then clear that we can efficiently compute an upper-bound on $\E_{\Theta(\action)}[X(t + \delt) | X(t)]$ from any state, at any time.
-We use this approximation scheme in a simulated application in Section \ref{sec:application}, where we see (Figure \ref{fig:sim_results}) that the approximation works well in generating non-trivial approximations that are useful for controlling the $SEIV$ process.
+From Theorem \ref{thm:opt_apx}, we can see that while the states of the dynamical system \eqref{eq:refined_dyn} are not themselves the best approximation possible for the conditional expectation $\E_{\Theta(\action)}[\InfectExposed(X(t)) | X(0)],$ the optimal approximation can be defined as a nonlinear output function $\sum_{i \in \Nodes} \min\{ \bar{x}_i^E(t|0) + \bar{x}_i^I(t|0), 1 - \ubar{x}_i^S(t|0) - \ubar{x}_i^V(t|0) \},$ and can thus be computed as efficiently as integrating the dynamics \eqref{eq:refined_dyn}.
+Since we may repeat the arguments used in support of Theorem \ref{thm:opt_apx} just as easily with the initial time taking the value $t,$ it is clear that we can efficiently compute an upper-bound on $\E_{\Theta(\action)}[\ell(X(t + \delt) )| X(t)]$ from any state, at any time.
+We use this approximation scheme in a simulated application in Section \ref{sec:application}, where we see (Figure \ref{fig:sim_results}) that the approximation generates nontrivial approximations that are useful for controlling the $SEIV$ process.